-Upon successful completion, students are eligible to write the National Board for Respiratory Care (NBRC) exams.
+Upon successful completion, students are eligible to write the national Board for Respiratory Care (NBRC) exams.
 Satisfactory completion of the NBRC board certifying exams allow the respiratory care practitioner to use the initials of RRT, Registered Respiratory Therapist.
-Admission to the program is not guaranteed: entry into the program is competitive and based on a "points system."
+Admission to the program is not guaranteed; entry into the program is competitive and based on a "points system."
 The order of acceptance of qualified applicants will be based on points achieved.

-Minimum credits 8 39
+Minimum credits 7 9

-Minimum cumulative GPA 2 .0
+Minimum cumulative GPA 2.
+0.

-Minimum grade in all courses .0
+Minimum grade in all courses 2.
+0.

-Minimum grade in BIO 132 or BIO 155 or
+Minimum grade in BIO 132 OR BIO 253 AND BIO 254

-BIO 253 and BIO 254 and MAT 131 3. .0
+AND MAT 130 3.
+0.

-Minimum JC credits 1 5
+Minimum Jackson College credits 5